Using a Schedule with Your Child Who Is Blind or Low Vision and Has Multiple Disabilities

 How to Pick Objects to Represent

 Should real objects, partial objects, pictures of objects, print, or braille be used?
 Should a combination of two or more of these be used?
-In selecting a symbol to represent an activity, such as taking a bath, think about what symbol is meaningful to your child.
-A picture of a faucet may not have meaning to them unless she enjoys helping to turn on the bath water.
-Instead, a picture of their favorite bath toy may motivate them and help them make the association that the picture on the calendar represents going upstairs to take a bath.
+When choosing a symbol for an activity like taking a bath, consider what resonates with your child.
+A faucet picture might not mean much unless they like turning on the water.
+A picture of their favorite bath toy could be more effective, signaling bath time upstairs.

 How Many Events